home-assistant/home-assistant.io/source/_components/climate.mill.markdown

   type: string
 {% endconfiguration %}

-{% linkable_title Component services %}
+## {% linkable_title Component services %}

-This component supports a service to set the temperature for the room connected to heater in the Mill app:
+This platform supports a service to set the temperature for the room connected to heater in the Mill app:

 `climate.mill_set_room_temperature`

 | Service data attribute | Optional | Description |